cart/bevy/crates/bevy_asset/notes.md

         * Removed event
             * Sometimes a rename::From event (need to add "rename" start/stop events)
         * Rename event
-        * Add Folder event
-            * Blocked dependants don't get reprocessed (file is empty ... ex when foo is missing and then added d is still empty)
 * Do we need to add "file locking" for processed folder (sounds like yes ... this might also play into recovery? if we crash with an active lock, that means that asset was not fully written)
     * For a given processor loop run, a dependent won't try to read until processing for that item has finished, so this is safe
     * For a given asset load, a read won't happen until there is already a valid processed item